RonniKahalani/BCIDemos/src/org/example/bci/visualizer/README.md

 ## Get it up and running
 - Fork or clone this project app code.
-- Download, unzip and configure the [dependency BrainFlowJars.zip](#dependencies) in your IDE.
+- Download, unzip and configure the above-mentioned dependency: BrainFlowJars.zip, in your IDE.
 - Start the app by running the main method in BCIVisualizer.java, with its default settings, using the synthetic board.

 ### Data Streaming